foundersandcoders/old-playbook/journey.md

 Some implications of these proposals:

-+ Inexperienced developers will always have somebody more experienced to work with;
 + Graduates can put themselves forward to be apprenticed only when they and we think they are ready;
++ Apprentices will get the opportunity to work with more experienced developers;
 + There is a clearly-defined journey from less experienced to more experienced developer;
 + Everyone in the space takes the quality of their work and their contribution to learning seriously;
 + This goes some way to beginning to make quality control possible;